 Some other ways to spend time while visiting La Jolla include exploring the area’s museums and landmarks or playing a round of golf at one of the most attractive municipal courses in the country.

 Visitors who plan to visit Mount Soledad during dusk will see one of La Jolla’s amazing watercolor sunsets.
-Once you’ve got the lay of the land, it’s time to start your adventure.
-The first stop.
-A small crescent-shaped stretch of beach known as La Jolla Cove.
+Once you’ve got the lay of the land, it’s time to start your adventure—the first stop.
+A small crescent-shaped stretch of beach is known as La Jolla Cove.

-The cove is home to the La Jolla Underwater Park, this scenic cove is a great place to go tide pooling, shell hunting, and swimming or just take in the warm rays of the California sun alongside sea lions, pelicans, and ground squirrels.
+The Cove is home to the La Jolla Underwater Park.
+This scenic Cove is a great place to go tide pooling, shell hunting, and swimming, or just take in the warm rays of the California sun alongside sea lions, pelicans, and ground squirrels.

 However, the real enchantment is under the water, where snorkelers and divers come face to face with beautiful bright orange Garibaldi, lobsters, and other fascinating sea creatures.
 La Jolla Cove also offers a cliffside coast walk for romantic strolls and several grassy parks perfect for picnics.

 Perched on a bluff overlooking the Pacific Ocean, the aquarium is part of the world-renowned Scripps Institute of Oceanography.
 Here visitors can explore the ocean’s wonders without even getting their toes wet.
-Featuring more than 60 habitats including three outdoor living tide pools, the aquarium is full of amazing coral reefs, thrilling sharks, remarkable seahorses, and many other weird and strange creatures of the deep.
+Featuring more than 60 habitats, including three outdoor living tide pools, the aquarium is full of amazing coral reefs, thrilling sharks, remarkable seahorses, and many other weird and strange creatures of the deep.

 Birch Aquarium is an interactive museum that showcases research discoveries by Scripps scientists on climate, earth, and ocean science.
-Just a short jaunt north and on the campus of the University of California San Diego is the Salk Institute, known as the most significant architectural site in San Diego.
+Just a short stroll north and on the University of California San Diego campus is the Salk Institute, known as the most significant architectural site in San Diego.

 There is a free guided architectural tour Monday through Friday at noon, but visitors may also stroll at will through the dramatic courtyard on their own.

-Where is La Jolla
+Getting to La Jolla